LOG1CRS/LOG1CRS/README.md

 multi-platform apps, both back -end and front-end, APIs, and websites.
 My favorite programming language is JavaScript and I love working with React and Node. :electron:</p>

-<p>I like the F1 🏁, my favorite team is RedBull, I love play videogames like Valorant and Destiny. 🕹</p>
+<p>I like the F1 🏁, my favorite team is RedBull, I love play videogames like Valorant and Destiny. 🕹 Ah! and that's me 👉🏻</p>

 <h2> 📱 Connect with Me </h2>